-Dozens of aerial objects launched from Lebanon land in Northern Israel - www.lokmattimes.com
+Dozens of aerial objects launched from Lebanon land in northern Israel - www.lokmattimes.com

-Tel Aviv [Israel], June 3 (ANI/TPS): The Israel Defence Forces (IDF) reported that Monday afternoon approximately 30 projectiles were ...
+Tel Aviv [Israel], June 3 (ANI/TPS): The Israel Defense Forces (IDF) reported that on Monday afternoon approximately 30 projectiles ...

-Tel Aviv [Israel], June 3 (ANI/TPS): The Israel Defence Forces (IDF) reported that Monday afternoon approximately 30 projectiles were identified crossing from Lebanese territory toward the northern Golan Heights.
+Tel Aviv [Israel], June 3 (ANI/TPS): The Israel Defense Forces (IDF) reported that on Monday afternoon approximately 30 projectiles were identified crossing from Lebanese territory toward the northern Golan Heights.
 The projectiles fell in open areas.

-Simultaneously, an explosive UAV that crossed from Lebanon fell in the area of Metula, a town located on Israel's northernmost border with Lebanon, at the tope of the "Finger of the Galilee."
+Simultaneously, an explosive UAV that crossed from Lebanon fell in the area of Metula, a town located on Israel's northernmost border with Lebanon, at the top of the "Finger of the Galilee."

 Later on, another siren sounded in northern Israel, during which an interceptor was launched toward a suspicious aerial target that crossed from Lebanon.
 The incident has concluded.